mohamuhsin/whale-talk/README.md

 Note: To check that everything is working properly, log letter matches to the console.

 This will enable you to check each letter of input against all the vowels elements during each iteration.

+**9.** Now instead of just logging the letters, add them to the results array.

+Note: To check your work use console.log() to print your resultArray.
+The letters you logged to the console in step 8 should be now included in your resultArray.